Resources for Teens

 FARE has programs and content designed specifically for teens.
 You can read more about our programs and hot topics below.

-Going off to college means new friends and new experiences.
-Don’t let your food allergies hold you back.
-Visit the FARE Food Allergy College Search Beta to browse schools and find an allergy-friendly college that’s right for you.
+Starting to think about college?
+Visit the FARE Food Allergy College Search to browse schools and find an allergy-friendly college that’s right for you.

-FARE’s annual Teen Summit brings together teens with food allergies from across the nation.
-The Summit provides teens with the opportunity to learn about food allergy management from guest speakers, hang out with other teens who are managing food allergies, and even make lifelong friends.
+FARECon featuring Teen Summit is a new, annual event that combines the best of the FARE National Food Allergy Conference and FARE Teen Summit into a marquee, one-of-a-kind event that serves people of all ages who are managing food allergies.
+This conference provides teens with the opportunity to learn about food allergy management from guest speakers, hang out with other teens who are managing food allergies, and even make lifelong friends.

 Teen Advisory Group

-FARE’s Teen Advisory Group (TAG) consists of teens and young adults with food allergies who provide input into our programs, participate in our National Food Allergy Conference, share their True Stories and more.
+FARE’s Teen Advisory Group (TAG) consists of teens and young adults with food allergies who provide input into our programs, participate in our FARECon featuring Teen Summit, share their True Stories and more.

 The members of our Teen Advisory Group are great at whipping up food-allergy-friendly meals and treats.
 That’s why we asked them to contribute their favorite recipes to the first ever Teen Advisory Group Cookbook!
 All recipes are free of peanuts, tree nuts, fish and shellfish, and many are free of all of the top eight allergens.
 Download and print the cookbook here.